 Digital Narrative Theory and Practice

 This course blends theory and practice in an exploration of digital narrative: how stories can be told with digital and new media technologies.
-We will work critically and creatively with linear and nonlinear narratives in a range of media: writing, graphics, animation, games, multimedia, virtual worlds, and interactive media.
-The overall theme of the course will focus on moving image narratives—both linear and nonlinear—that explore ideas about storytelling, time, and memory.
-In particular, we will consider how interactivity changes narrative, and whether there are new kinds of digital narratives and aesthetics emerging.
-Students will make movies, websites, DVDs, movies and online installations that illuminate ideas about story, plot, character, time, and narration; comment on their creative work using the critical concepts they learn; and experiment with word processing, graphics, and web design software programs.
+Students work critically and creatively with linear and nonlinear narratives in a range of media such as writing, graphics, animation, games, multimedia, virtual worlds, interactive media, immersive media, and mixed reality.
+The overall theme of the course focuses on moving image narratives—both linear and nonlinear—that explore ideas about storytelling, time, presence, embodiment, agency, and memory.
+In particular, students consider how interactivity changes narrative, and whether there are new kinds of digital narratives and aesthetics emerging.
+Students create projects including interactive fiction, games, movies, virtual reality, augmented reality and/or concepts for new realities; comment on their creative work using the critical concepts they learn; and experiment with coding, graphics, and 3D and 2D content creation software programs.